Student Short Film Tariff

 Please then deliver your film to the BBFC offices here, or alternatively make the content available for download.

-Works submitted digitally must arrive, along with payment by 12pm on the working day before examination.
-Any KDMs and/or usernames must be emailed to firstname.lastname@example.org by the same deadline.
+Works submitted digitally must arrive, along with payment, by 3pm the working day before examination.
+Any KDMs or download links must be emailed to firstname.lastname@example.org by the same deadline.
 If have you have any questions, please contact Projection on 020 7440 1570.

 Alternatively external viewings can be arranged depending on availability.
 Please contact the Customer Helpline here.